 Some years ago when my daughter was organising her gap year she announced she was going to spend some of it learning Spanish in Punta Arenas, a city at the very southern-most tip of Chile.
 It was so far away that it sounded exotic…..inviting.

 But ‘time spent in reconnaissance is seldom wasted’.
 Quick recourse to various guide books resulted in discovering from one that Punta Arenas was a place ‘downright stingy with good weather – the sun shines through sidelong rain’; and in terms of culture and entertainment others reported little of interest.
 Punta Arenas was one of the least interesting places, in fact, to explore in Latin America.

 However flights had been booked and there was nothing to be done.
-The family where my daughter was placed treated her solely as a source of income and decamped to relatives leaving her in the house with a fridge full of chicken and rhubarb.
+The family where my daughter was placed treated her solely as a source of income and decamped to relatives leaving her alone in a house at the edge of the world, with a silent and empty kitchen except for a fridge full of chicken and rhubarb.

 And a discovery was made.
 The two go together rather well.

 Rhubarb also goes well with oily fish (rather in the same way that gooseberries go well with mackerel), try cider-soaked salmon.
 And it goes well with pork.